 A Better Option than an FSBO Listing

 Obviously, then, a safer choice is to use an experienced local real estate agent.
-If you’re willing to sell your Atlanta.
+If you’re willing to sell your house in Atlanta.